ajinkyabhuse3798/ACWTCoursework/README.md

 Database
-The application, would require a database backend, I chose mongoDB for the project.
+The application, would require a database backend, We chose mongoDB for the project.
 The database has four collections within it;

 Directory;